Toledo hosts Doyle and Northern Illinois - WTOP News

 Toledo, Ohio; Wednesday, 4 p.m.
 EST

-BOTTOM LINE: Northern Illinois visits Toledo after Alecia Doyle scored 20 points in Northern Illinois’ 92-44 win over the Viterbo V-Hawks.
+BOTTOM LINE: Northern Illinois takes on Toledo after Alecia Doyle scored 20 points in Northern Illinois’ 92-44 victory over the Viterbo V-Hawks.

+The Rockets are 5-0 on their home court.
+Toledo has a 1-2 record in games decided by 10 points or more.

-The Rockets have gone 5-0 at home.
-Toledo is seventh in the MAC with 31.8 points per game in the paint led by Destiny Robinson averaging 6.0.
+The Huskies are 2-3 in road games.
+Northern Illinois ranks fifth in the MAC with 14.5 assists per game led by Chelby Koker averaging 5.0.

-The Huskies are 2-3 on the road.
-Northern Illinois is 1-3 in games decided by at least 10 points.

-Toledo’s average of 6.0 made 3-pointers per game is 1.2 fewer made shots on average than the 7.2 per game Northern Illinois allows.
-Northern Illinois averages 68.4 points per game, 1.3 more than the 67.1 Toledo gives up.
+Toledo averages 73.6 points per game, 4.5 more points than the 69.1 Northern Illinois allows.
+Northern Illinois averages 68.4 points per game, 1.3 more than the 67.1 Toledo allows to opponents.

+The Rockets and Huskies meet Wednesday for the first time in MAC play this season.

 TOP PERFORMERS: Sammi Mikonovwicz is scoring 13.7 points per game and averaging 6.4 rebounds for the Rockets.